-Includes but may not be limited to:
+Example of Retaliation/Adverse Employment Action includes but may not be limited to:

 - 1. Promotion or denial of promotion;

-- 2. Refusal to hire:
+- 2. Refusal to hire;

 - 3. Threats or reprimands;

 - 4. Negative job performance evaluations;

-- 5. Harassment:
+- 5. Harassment;

 - 6. Adverse treatment, suspension, or a discharge;

 - 7. Poor work assignments;

 - 8. Demotions or reduction in pay.